trgianghuynh1808/trgianghuynh1808.github.io/dev/src/_posts/2019-02-27-theme-guide-en.md

   themeConfig: {
     // Comments Config
     comments: {
-      platform: 'github', // Optional, default is 'github'.
+      platform: "github", // Optional, default is 'github'.
 You can also choose 'gitlab', 'bitbucket'.
 Check Vssue docs for details.
-      owner: 'meteorlxy',
+      owner: "meteorlxy",
-      repo: 'vuepress-theme-meteorlxy',
+      repo: "vuepress-theme-meteorlxy",
-      clientId: 'MY_CLIENT_ID',
+      clientId: "MY_CLIENT_ID",
-      clientSecret: 'MY_CLIENT_SECRET',
+      clientSecret: "MY_CLIENT_SECRET",
-      autoCreateIssue: process.env.NODE_ENV !== 'development', // Optional, this will not create issue autoly in development mode
+      autoCreateIssue: process.env.NODE_ENV !== "development", // Optional, this will not create issue autoly in development mode
     },
   },
-}
+};
 ```

 Comments of your posts will be stored in the issue system of you GitHub repository.
 Vssue will auto create an issue for your post with the `title` of your post.